TheKr1z1s/MACChangerPy/README.md

 **"With great powers comes great responsabilities!!!"**

 ## Mode of use:
-With this command, you see all parameters of utilization in this program.
+With this command, you will see all parameters of utilization in this program.

 ```
 python3 main.py --help